gallochris/dadgumboxscores/hugo_source/content/purpose.md

 ### What format are the box scores in?

 All box scores are in txt or PDF format.
-This makes the box scores both human and machine readable.

 ### Why only box scores since the 2003-2004 season?